informatics-isi-edu/facebase-docs/docs/_docs/using/sharing-and-citing-data.md

 permalink: /docs/sharing-and-citing-data/
 ---

-It is becoming more and more important to be able to specifically cite data.
-This is one of the reasons why the FaceBase Hub places such an emphasis on adhering to [FAIR data principles](../user-key-concepts/#fair-principles).
+Citing data is a key part of the FaceBase Community.
+That's why the data you find on FaceBase is regarded as first-class scholarly works.
+Publishers increasingly are asking for authors to recognize the data contributions used in their work.

-To that end, every record in the FaceBase Data Browser is citable using Record IDs (RIDs) and the *Share and cite* button.
+This is why on every Dataset and Project page we offer an easy way to cite data using the Record IDs (RIDs) and the *Share and cite* button.

 A citation to a record in FaceBase is essentially equivalent to a citation to a paper or other scholarly work.

 ## Resource IDentifiers (RIDs)